gbdev/gbdev.github.io/website/guides/sgb_border.md

 # Adding a custom SGB border

-This document was written to aid developers of DMG compatibile homebrew with adding Super Game Boy borders.
+This document was written to aid developers of DMG compatible homebrew with adding Super Game Boy borders.

-We wil see how:
+We will see how to:

 - Detect whether we are running on a SGB
 - Transfer the border's tiles